mcdonc/idracfanctl/README.rst

 Defaults to this script are slightly more aggressive fan-RPM-wise than Dell dynamic fan control in that environment.
-At near-zero load, with the default settings, my fans are usually at 10% and my CPU temps hover between 50-52°C.
+At near-zero load, with the default settings, my fans are usually at 10% and my CPU temps hover between 50-53°C.
-At those same defaults, at 100% load, my fans are at 50%, and my CPU temps seem to top out at between 87-92°C.  This works for me, you might want to play around with other settings.
+With those same defaults, at 100% load, my fans are at 50%, and my CPU temps seem to top out at between 87-92°C.  This works for me, you might want to play around with other settings.

 Under manual control, the stepping of the fans is less smooth than under